-A mammogram is an X-ray image of the breasts that doctors use to detect breast cancer.
-The mammogram process varies among facilities, but it typically takes about 20–40 minutes.
+A mammogram is an X-ray of the breasts that helps detect breast cancer.
+The mammogram process varies, but typically takes about 20–40 minutes and may take a few weeks to get results.

 Mammograms can detect breast cancer in the early stages, even before someone notices a lump.